Freedom Wars: Reception

 Freedom Wars received "mixed or average" reviews according to aggregator Metacritic, with a score of 73/100.
 Famitsu gave Freedom Wars a review score of 35/40.
 4gamer notes in their play trial that the game provides tightly packed content with plenty of customisation options.
 A review by Inside from Japan praised the game for its graphical and overall performance, in addition to the amount of detail placed into the game, however did find that enemy infantry often seemed overpowered during higher missions, raising the difficulty level of the game during these later stages.

 Destructoid called Freedom Wars the biggest PS Vita release in 2014.
 IGN's Colin Moriarty writes that the game features plenty of content to keep the player occupied, and never forces them to play alone or online, allowing the player to choose their own pace progressing through the game.
 Hardcore Gamer rated the game 3.5 out of 5, describing it as a solid action RPG with good premise and deep themes, albeit feeling repetitive at times.
 PlayStation Universe gave Freedom Wars an 8.5/10 score, noting that the narrative and customization were positive aspects, even though the endgame relies on a large amount of grinding.
 PS Nation notes that the singleplayer and multiplayer modes are enjoyable overall, and that the game plays well on a PlayStation TV device, giving a score of 9/10.
-Metro gave a score of 6/10 stated "There’s plenty of potential here, to make a Monster Hunter clone Western gamers can really get behind, but all its best ideas are sacrificed to endless grinding and repetition."